shreyaspapi/attendance-management-sys-mern/README.md

 # Server runs on http://localhost:5000 and client on http://localhost:3000
 ```

-You will need to create a keys_dev.js in the server config folder with
+You will need to create a keys.js in the backend config folder with

 ```
 module.exports = {